 way to live aboard and go long-distance cruising.

 It seems that many "Sailors" visiting our website are totally unaware that one can cruise America's Great Loop in a sailboat, but

 you can.
 Fact is if your mast is less than 65' above the water (and most are), and your draft is less than 6' the trip around is very

 possible.
-While we strongly suggest a draft less than 5' (ours is less than 4'), motoring your sailboat around the Loop opens a wide
+While we strongly suggest a draft less than 5' (mine is 4'), motoring your sailboat around the Loop opens a wide range of